 Blaine is a larger medium-sized city located in the state of Minnesota.
-With a population of 62,124 people and 13 constituent neighborhoods, Blaine is the 15th largest community in Minnesota.
+With a population of 70,935 people and 17 constituent neighborhoods, Blaine is the tenth largest community in Minnesota.

 Also of interest is that Blaine has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Blaine is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and African languages.